 Objective/Timeframe(s) Amend the Density Bonus ordinance to ensure consistency with State law, including the provision of a bonus for student affordable housing, senior housing, and 100% affordable developments by Spring 2023.
-Identify opportunities to improve development regulations intended to incentivize affordable and mixed-income housing development through regulatory inducements such as incentive zoning paired with objective development standards or process incentives such as technical assistance in exchange for affordable housing no later than Fall 2023.
-Annually review regulations to identify opportunities to incentivize and reduce barriers to housing production and ensure ongoing consistency with State laws.
-Continue to work with developers through one-on-one consultations, especially affordable housing developers, to identify process improvements to City procedures.
-Responsible Agency Community Development Department Funding Sources General Relevant Policies 2.1, 2.2, 2.3, 2.4, 2.5, 2.6
+Identify opportunities to improve development regulations intended to incentivize affordable and mixed-income housing development through methodsregulatory inducements such as incentive zoning paired with objective development standards or process incentives such as technical assistance in exchange for affordable housing no later than Fall 2023.
+Regularly Annually review regulations to identify opportunities to incentivize and reduce barriers to housing production and ensure ongoing consistency with State laws.
+Work-Continue to work with developers through one-on-one consultations, especially affordable housing developers, to identify process improvements to City processes and procedures, where feasible.
+Timeframe Short-term, Middle-term, and Long-term Responsible Agency Community Development Department Funding Sources General Relevant Policies 2.1, 2.2, 2.3, 2.4, 2.5, 2.6